yext/search-core/docs/answers-core.verticalsearchresponse.queryid.md

 ## VerticalSearchResponse.queryId property

-The ID of the query
+The ID of the query.

 <b>Signature:</b>